General Education Advising Tips

 - While there are 13 goal areas in General Education, some are optional or can be covered through means other than taking additional courses.
 These include Goal 2 (covered by completing remainder of General Education requirements); Goals 12 and 13 (optional).

 - In Goals requiring two courses (3, 5, and 6), the two courses must come from different disciplines.

 - A single course may count for up to two goal areas, plus writing intensive (if applicable), but only counts once toward the 44 credit requirement.

 - A general education course may also count as a pre-requisite course for a given major, so careful planning can help students be more efficient in their course selection.

 - 44 unduplicated credits of general education must be completed to graduate.
-The Bachelor of Nursing program has an exception to the 44 credit general education credit minimum.
+The Bachelor of Nursing program and Heath & Physical Education have an exception to the 44 credit general education credit minimum.
 Their minimum is 40 credits.
-If a pre-licensure nursing student switches majors, however, s/he will be subject to the 44 credit requirement.
+If a student in these programs switch majors, however, s/he will be subject to the 44 credit requirement.

 - Student must meet the general education requirement for the catalog year they are enrolled under, unless they switch catalog years.
 Student may not "mix and match" bulletins (i.e. use one for general education, another for their major or minor, etc.)